ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 * JSON

 **Binary Trees**
-It has a special condition.
-Each node can have at most two children.
+Binary Trees can have values of any type, but at most two children for each parent.

 **Binary Search Trees**

-It is a special case of the Binary Tree.
+Binary Search Trees are a more specific version of binary trees.
 They are sorted in a particular way, they are kept in order:
 * Every node to the left of a parent node is always less than the parent
 * Every node to the right of a parent node is always greater than the parent